hh-programming-2/programming-2/README.md

 The course's attendance policies follow Haaga-Helia's common policies.
 Attendance should be marked on Moodle during each session.

 The weekly topics and exercise deadlines can be found below.
-The exercise descriptions can be found in Moodle in the "Exercises" tab.
+The exercise descriptions can be found in Moodle's "Exercises" tab.

 | Week | Topic                                   | Deadline     |
 | ---- | --------------------------------------- | ------------ |